how i found my passion in compassion and why its proved so helpful dr hayley d quinn

 I had to find a way to relate to myself, my work and my life with chronic illness differently.

-I had to start to really utilise the skills and strategies I knew from my work as a clinical psychologist.
+I had to start to really utilise the skills and strategies I had learned in my training as a clinical psychologist.
 I needed to take everything I had learned about compassion and really embody what it meant.

 Once I really experienced it for myself and embodied it in my everyday life, I understood that the process of self care is a much deeper one than I had previously thought.

-I truly connected to myself and was willing to offer compassion to all the parts of me, even the parts of me I had denied, ignored, and pushed away.
-I was then able to take care of the whole of myself in a meaningful and helpful way.
+When I truly connected to myself and was willing to offer compassion to all the parts of me, even the parts of me I had denied, ignored, and pushed away, then I was able to take care of the whole of myself in a meaningful and helpful way.

 I could take care of myself with grace, kindness, and compassion.

 I was more forgiving of myself for the mistakes I had made.
-I was kinder to myself when I was struggling to get things done due to my health.
-I spoke to myself in a more supportive and caring way.
+I was kinder to myself when I was struggling to get things done due to my health and I spoke to myself in a more supportive and caring way.

 I was able to make choices about my business that worked for me, and ultimately were better for my clients.